NSMBW-Community/Reggie-Updated/readme.md

 it's because the release builds are unsigned.
 To fix it, launch a Terminal window and run

-    sudo xattr -rd com.apple.quarantine /path/to/Reggie!\ Level\ Editor.app
+    sudo xattr -rd com.apple.quarantine "/path/to/Reggie!
+Level Editor.app"

-which will override the application signature requirement.
-Then you should be able to launch the app.
+...with the example path above replaced with the actual path to the app.
+This will override the application signature requirement, which should allow you to launch the app.

 Reggie!
 Team